COUNSELING DEPARTMENT

 2024-25 edition

-Application for Free/Reduced Lunch - Although all students receive free lunch, it is helpful for families to apply for free lunch each year.
-Qualifying for free/reduced lunch allows for fee waivers or reductions for the bus, activities and athletics, class dues, standardized tests, and college applications.
-If you think you may qualify, please apply here.
+Supplemental Low-Income Data Collection Form - Although all students receive free lunch, low-income families can complete a special form to qualify for fee waivers or reductions for the bus, activities and athletics, class dues, standardized tests, and college applications.
+If you think you may qualify, please complete this form.

 Work Permits - Work permit applications are available in the main office.
 Completed applications can be turned in at the main office for official work permits.